 If you are already working in a VET or workplace training context, we also offer skillsets in presenting.
-If you are currently working in industry, and are interested in a career change and the opportunity to enter TasTAFE as a ‘Teacher under Supervision,’ the presenting skill set is a great trial to see if this area of training is the right pathway for you!
+If you are currently working in industry, and are interested in a career change and the opportunity to enter TasTAFE as an Associate Teacher, the work instructor skill set is a great trial to see if this area of training is the right pathway for you!

 If you are looking to improve your English, need help with your literacy or numeracy, or want some support in preparing to return to work or study, TasTAFE’s Foundation Skills and English Language Services courses, are just what you’ve been looking for!

 We offer a range of vocational preparation programs that are designed to help you develop your confidence and prepare you for the classroom or the workforce.
 It may be you need help with computing skills, writing and referencing, communication, teamwork or pathway planning, or you might want some guidance to explore work and training opportunities and career planning.

 You may also be interested in gaining the skills you need to be an Adult Literacy Tutor and support someone in your community or workplace to develop their literacy and learning skills.

 TasTAFE also offers English Language Services for eligible migrants and international students.
 Courses include up to five levels of English as a Second or Other Language, the Adult Migrant English Program (AMEP) and the Young Migrant Education Program (YMEP).
 Courses focus on topics that will help you in your new life living in Australia, including its people, society, customs and culture.

 So, what are you waiting for?
 Contact us today about how you can make a difference to your own (or others’) lives – we’d love to help you take the next step.